Youth Ministry for Grades 6-12

 The confirmation class series offers youth the tools and opportunities to name and understand where they are in their faith journey at this time in their lives.
 This class series is offered every other year, in odd-numbered years.

-For information on either of these classes, please contact the Director of Youth Ministries.
-Margaret Swanson, the on-going director, is currently on family leave.
-For now, contact Wendy Blight, Interim Director.
+For information on either of these classes, please contact the Director of Youth Ministries, Margaret Swanson.

 A place where we talk about things that matter, we do things that matter and we know that we belong